 Salik Shah is a writer, editor and film director based in New Delhi.
 A former journalist and copyeditor with an American broadsheet daily, he is the founding editor and publisher of Mithila Review, a quarterly journal of international science fiction and fantasy.
 His poetry, fiction and nonfiction has appeared or is forthcoming in leading publications including Asimov’s Science Fiction, Strange Horizons, New Myths, Locus Magazine, Open Democracy, Vayavya, Juggernaut, Guftugu, Eye to the Telescope, and La.lit.
 He has worked with advertising and media houses in Asia, Europe and America as a writer, producer and creative director since 2005.
 You can find him on Twitter, Facebook, Youtube and Instagram.
 Website: salikshah.com.

-Ajapa Sharma is the co-founding editor of Mithia Review, a quarterly journal of international science fiction and fantasy.
-She is a research scholar at Jawaharlal Nehru University in New Delhi where she works on ideas of self, identity and nation in mid-twentieth century South Asia.
-She is affiliated with the CET-University of Wisconsin Academic Program in India.
+Ajapa Sharma is the co-founding editor of Mithia Review, a journal of international science fiction and fantasy.
+She is a doctoral candidate in the Department of History at the University of Illinois at Chicago, where she works on ideas of self, identity and nation in mid-twentieth century South Asia.
+She has been affiliated with the CET-University of Wisconsin Academic Program in India and is deeply invested in teaching and education in diverse and multicultural environments.
 A recent graduate of the summer program at the Institute for World Literature (Harvard University), her poetry and nonfiction has appeared or is forthcoming in Strange Horizons, These Fine Lines, The Kathmandu Post, and Studies in Nepali History and Society, among other publications.
 You can find her on Facebook, Twitter, and Academia.edu.
 Website: ajapasharma.com.

 About Mithila Review